VETERANS REST & RELAXATION

-Veterans Rest & Relaxation Chairman Steve Cole, accompanied by several members of the Post 524 family, paid a visit to Mayor Jay Gillian this past week and presented him with a certificate of appreciation for his and city council's support of the program.
-The effort, now in it's third year, provided three well-deserving families with free vacation weeks in our town last summer.
+Veterans Rest & Relaxation Past Chairman Steve Cole, accompanied by several members of the Post 524 family, paid a visit to Mayor Jay Gillian and presented him with a certificate of appreciation for his and city council's support of the program.
+The effort, now in it's fourth year, provides well-deserving families with free vacation weeks in our town over the summer.
 The committee is already putting together plans for this year.

 Pictured with Mayor Gillian (holding certificate) are (l.-r.)
-Dept.Vice-Commander Jim Scanlon, Committee Member Joe Masington, Chairman Steve Cole, Committee Member Marty Mozzo and Squadron 524 Commander Mike Byerly.
+Department Executive Committeeman Jim Scanlon, Committee Member Joe Masington, Past Chairman Steve Cole, Committee Member Marty Mozzo and Squadron 524 Commander Mike Byerly.

 Sgt.
 Farrell entered the service in 1980 and trained in the US Army Special Forces as a medic.
 He retired earlier this year after 35 years and advancing to senior battalion medic.
 He saw action in Operation Desert Shield in Saudi Arabia, Operation Desert Storm in Kuwait, and later in Afghanistan.
 During his career, Farrell earned the Bronze Star, the Kuwait Liberation Medal and a Presidential Unit Citation.

-Our next guests, the Donahue family, arrived on Sunday, August 30th and were escorted to our Post by the Ocean City Fire and Police Departments and the American Legion Riders from Post 353, Somers Point.
+Our next guests, the Donahue family were escorted to our Post by the Ocean City Fire and Police Departments and the American Legion Riders from Post 353, Somers Point.
 He was accompanied by his wife, Krista, their seven year old son, Otter and one year old daughter, Raven.

 TSGT Christopher Donohue has spent 16 years in the Marine Corps, the New Jersey Army National Guard and is currently serving as a Tech Sergeant in the United States Air Force.
 His services include being deployed as a combat adviser and Joint Terminal Attack Controller for the joint U.S./Albanian mission.
 He was also an adviser for the Afghan National Army’s (ANA) 1st Mobile Strike Force (MSF).
 Chris also worked with them as they took the lead and helped with the transfer into Operation Resolute Support which was the post-2014 NATO training and advisory mission, which saw the ANA become self-sufficient and rely less on coalition forces.
 He also received the Bronze medal for his services.

-We had another successful R&R effort with the arrival of our last guests of the season, Captain Ryan Bailey and his family, who arrived on Saturday, September 5th escorted by the Ocean City Police and Fire Departments.
+We had another successful R&R effort with the arrival of our last guests of the season, Captain Ryan Bailey and his family, who were escorted by the Ocean City Police and Fire Departments.
 Ryan was accompanied by his wife, Laurie, their nine year old daughter, Emma, four year old daughter, Eleanor and son, Ryan, six years old.
 A good number of Post family members were also on hand to welcome the family.